dyarfi/dyarfi.github.io/docs/frontend/vavacaca.com/assets/js/tiny_mce/plugins/tinybrowser/readme.txt

 Added automatic creation of upload directories (with definable chmod for Unix servers).
 Added alert messages for errors and actions.
-Multi-lingual support - credit to Francis Rebouças (francisreboucas[at]gmail[dot]com) for idea, design, implementation and Portugese language file.
+Multi-lingual support - credit to Francis Rebouï¿½as (francisreboucas[at]gmail[dot]com) for idea, design, implementation and Portugese language file.
 Experimental support for FCKeditor.